erkinalp/Neotron-Pico/README.md

-# Neotron Pico
+# Neotron Pico BTX

-> A Neotron system powered by the Raspberry Pi Pico, in a micro-ATX form-factor.
+> A Neotron system powered by the Raspberry Pi Pico, in a micro-BTX form-factor.

+NOTE: This is a work in progress.
+Proper micro-BTX layout will be uploaded in some time

 The Neotron Pico is based around the idea of the [Neotron-32](https://github.com/neotron-compute/Neotron-32-Hardware), but using a low-cost Raspberry Pi Pico instead of a Texas Instuments Tiva-C Launchpad.
 It also stretches out to full micro-ATX size, and adds more expansion slots so that you can easily design and add your own peripherals.